- A domain name is the web address (URL) visitors can type in to find your web site.

 - Click Add Domain

 - Enter [placename].adventist.org.[country code] as the domain (which your church possibly already had in the past).

 - Then fill in the domain form here and we’ll get it connected for you.

-NOTE: You can have your [churchname].adventist.org.[countrycode] point to any external site as long as it's your official site.
+- You can have your [placename].adventist.org.[countrycode] point to any external site, that isn't an Adventist Place site, as long as it's your official site.

-You can purchase a custom domain (eg. anythingyoulike.church) and use it with your Adventist Place site.
+You can also purchase, and annually renew, a custom domain (eg. anythingyoulike.church) and use it with your Adventist Place site.